Written by Richard Perry

 Overall on Fees

 Overall, we believe that XM scores fairly well but not great on fees.
-The spreads are not the best you can find, but trading costs can be reduced with the zero spread account.
+The spreads are not the best you can find, but trading costs can be reduced with the Zero account.

 • Spreads for some instruments are wider than competitors but can be reduced with the zero spread account